-657 A simple example to illustrate this point is that of two superimposed, distinct layers (so that a 658 stratigraphic order is clear) whose true ages are equal (or in practice, for which the age difference is 659 negligible compared to the typical uncertainties of the implemented dating method).
-In such a case, 660 modelling the ages with stratigraphic constraints is likely to result in a loss of accuracy (the age of the 661 older layer will be overestimated, and that of the younger layer underestimated) compared to a model 662 where no stratigraphic constraints are imposed.
-Future developments of the 'BayLum' package might include the possibility to test different modelling scenarios by comparing the agreement between the 663 664 observations and the posterior probability densities, for example using the Bayes Information Criterion 665 (BIC).
+A simple example to illustrate this point is that of two superimposed, distinct layers (so that a stratigraphic order is clear) whose true ages are equal (or in practice, for which the age difference is negligible compared to the typical uncertainties of the implemented dating method).
+In such a case, modelling the ages with stratigraphic constraints is likely to result in a loss of accuracy (the age of the older layer will be overestimated, and that of the younger layer underestimated) compared to a model where no stratigraphic constraints are imposed.
+Future developments of the BayLum package might include the possibility to test different modelling scenarios by comparing the agreement between the observations and the posterior probability densities, for example using the Bayes information criterion (BIC).

-666 8.
-Conclusion
+8 Conclusion

 New models for building chronologies based on OSL, with the possibility to incorporate radiocarbon, have been proposed in the literature (Combès et al., 2015; Combès and Philippe, 2017).
-These models have been demonstrated to improve the chronological inference based on OSL data and in particular, the accuracy of OSL ages (Guérin et al., 2015; Heydari and Guérin, 2018).
-The R package 'BayLum' was developed to implement these models; Lahaye et al. (2018), Carter et al. (2019), Heydari et al. (2020) and Heydari et al. (in review) have used some of them to establish the chronologies of sedimentary sequences dated by OSL, resulting in generally more precise chronologies.
+These models have been demonstrated to improve the chronological inference based on OSL data and in particular, the accuracy of OSL ages (Guérin et al., 2015a; Heydari and Guérin, 2018).
+The R package BayLum was developed to implement these models; Lahaye et al. (2018), Carter et al. (2019) and Heydari et al. (2020, 2021) have used some of them to establish the chronologies of sedimentary sequences dated by OSL, resulting in generally more precise chronologies.

-In this article, we have presented a case study on how to build simple models and observe output data, in particular through bivariate plots of age probability densities.
+In this article, we have presented a case study on how to build simple models and observe output data, particularly through bivariate plots of age probability densities.
 Then, we have shown how to include stratigraphic constraints in the models; we have described how to fill the covariance matrices to account for systematic errors in OSL age estimation; and we have shown the effect of including independent age information in the models, namely radiocarbon ages.
-Different tools to visualise and further analyse the output of 'BayLum' were demonstrated.
+Different tools to visualise and further analyse the output of Bay-Lum were demonstrated.

-As a result, it is now possible to make use of various information often available in practice when dating stratigraphic sequences.
-Age inferences based on OSL and independent data (e.g., radiocarbon) in stratigraphic constraints are expected to gain in accuracy, precision and robustness, through the application of such Bayesian models.
+As a result, it is now possible to use various sources of information often available in practice when dating stratigraphic sequences.
+Age inferences based on OSL and independent data (e.g. radiocarbon) in stratigraphic constraints are expected to benefit in terms of accuracy, precision and robustness, through the application of such Bayesian models.